semgrep/semgrep-docs/docs/kb/semgrep-code/scan-engine-kill.md

   kotlin           47        1
 ```

-Now you have a good idea of the size of your monorepository.
+Now you have a good idea of the size of your monorepo.
 After establishing the size and breakdown of programming languages and files, you can decide what adjustments to take for a scan to succeed.

 ## Scanning components separately